jonathanlamar/nvim/README.md

 4. Run `./install.sh`.
 The files in this repo will be symlinked to your `~/.config/nvim` folder.
     * NOTE: This does not work unless run as user.
 I need to figure out a workaround for that.
 5. Paste the following in `lua/this_computer.lua`.
-Change as needed.
+Change to match the actual paths to your conda environments and black/isort binaries.
 ```lua
 local M = {
     python_env_path = "/path/to/conda/envs",